 How do you recognize cardiovascular disease?
 Most people think of acute signals, such as chest pain and pain between the shoulder blades.
 In practice, however, it appears that women can have completely different complaints.
-The danger of this is that the signals are so vague that the clinical picture is not recognized or is recognized too late by both doctors and patients.
+The danger in this is that the signals are often so vague that the clinical picture is not recognized or is recognized too late by both doctors and patients.

 It's actually a rare situation.
 Women are more often victims of cardiovascular disease than men.
 But doctors look at the 'male' norm in the event of complaints.
 Especially since research into cardiovascular diseases has mostly taken place in men.
 As a result, women are treated too late or not at all, that far too often results in death.

 There is another danger lurking.
 Heart complaints in women are very similar to menopausal complaints.
 In addition, heart failure usually occurs during or after menopause.

 It is therefore not surprising that women are occasionally misdiagnosed.
 What symptoms should women be aware of?